tetsushijp/AEP-Hands-on-Labs/labs/retail/archived/Journey Orchestration/Exercise2-DataSources.md

 **IMPORTANT**

-The Field group name has to be unique, please use this naming convention: **WeatherByZipemailAddress** so in this case, the name should be **WeatherByZipPuchadha**
+The Field group name has to be unique, please rename fieldGroup and use this naming convention: **WeatherByZipemailAddress** so in this case, the name should be **WeatherByZipPuchadha**

 <!---
 ![Demo](./images/fg1.png)